Hierarchy for groups acting on hyperbolic $\mathbf{Z}^n$-spaces: Abstract

 \section{Abstract}

-In \cite{GKMS:2012}, the authors introduced the notion of hyperbolic $\Lambda$-metric spaces, which are metric spaces which the metric taking values in an ordered abelian group $\Lambda$.
-The present article concentrates on the case $\Lambda = \Z^n$ equipped with the right lexicographic order and studies the structure of finitely generated groups acting on hyperbolic $\Z^n$-metric spaces.
+In \cite{GKMS:2012}, the authors initiated a systematic study of hyperbolic $\Lambda$-metric spaces, where $\Lambda$ is an ordered abelian group, and groups acting on such spaces.
+The present paper concentrates on the case $\Lambda = \Z^n$ taken with the right lexicographic order and studies the structure of finitely generated groups acting on hyperbolic $\Z^n$-metric spaces.
 Under certain constraints, the structure of such groups is described in terms of a {\em hierarchy} (see \cite{Wise:2011}) similar to the one established for $\Z^n$-free groups in \cite{KMRS:2012}.